aws-samples/mlops-amazon-sagemaker/2-Bring-Your-Own/README.md

 2. From the AWS console, go to **Services** and select **S3**

-3. Find and click on your bucket created in the previous step (mlops-lambda-code-your-initials-randomgeneratedID)
+3. Find and click on your bucket created in the previous step (mlops-lambda-code-*yourinitials-randomgeneratedID*)

      Example: mlops-lambda-code-jdd-9d055090

 4. Click **Upload** in the upper left corner to uploaded pre-packaged lambda functions to your bucket

-    * Click **Add files** and select all 4 lambda functions from the 2-Bring-Your-Own/lambda-code directory in this repository that were download/cloned to your local laptop in step #1
+    * Click **Add files** and select all 4 lambda functions from the 2-Bring-Your-Own/lambda-code/MLOps-BYO*.zip directory in this repository that were download/cloned to your local laptop in step #1

     * Click **Next**

     * Accept defaults on remaining prompts selecting **Next** each time until hitting **Upload** on the final screen

 You should now see all of your packaged lambda functions stored as object inside your S3 buckets.
 The CloudFormation template we launch next will pull the objects from this bucket and deploy them to as functions in the [AWS Lambda Service](https://aws.amazon.com/lambda/).
-The descriptions of each Lambda function are included below:

--	**MLOps-BYO-TrainModel.py.zip:**  This Lambda function is responsible for executing a function that will accept various user parameters from code pipeline (ex.
-ECR Repository, ECR Image Version, S3 Cleansed Training Data Bucket) and use that information to then setup a training job and train a custom model using SageMaker
--	**MLOps-BYO-GetStatus.py.zip:** This Lambda function is responsible for checking back in on the status of the previous Lambda function.
-Because Lambda has an execution time limit, this function ensures that the status of the previous function is accurately capture before moving on to the next stage in the pipeline
--	**MLOps-BYO-DeployModel.py.zip:** This Lambda function is responsible for executing a function that will accept various user parameters from code pipeline (ex. target deployment environment) and use that information to then setup a Configuration Endpoint and Endpoint for hosting the trained model using SageMaker
--	**MLOps-BYO-EvaluateModel.py.zip:** This Lambda function is responsible for running predictions against the trained model by accepting an environment identifier as well as an S3 bucket with sample payload as input from code pipeline.

 ---